 My recommendation is to not send a reply if the value case-insensitively

-A collection of other (somewhat obscure) headers I’ve encountered.
-I would recommend not sending an auto-reply if one of these is set.
-Most mails also set one of the above headers, but some don’t (but it’s not very common).
+A collection of other somewhat obscure headers I’ve encountered.
+I would recommend not sending an autoreply if one of these is set.
+Most mails also set one of the above headers, but some don’t (this is not very common).

 X-Autoreply; fairly rare, and always seems to have a value of

 Reply-To headers contains